hadjilucasL/blog/content/seafile-podman-rhel/index.md

 ```

 ### Elasticsearch
-Create elasticsearch container and allow it to use up to 2GB of memory.
+Create elasticsearch container.
-The ulimit changes are important as this container can use a lot of memory,
-and have open many files at a time.
+The ulimit changes are important as this container can use a lot of memory, 2GB with the current settings, and have many open files at a time.

 This is only used in the Professional version.